SannyBhar/CS210_FinalProj/README.md

 This project demonstrates a fully reproducible Python workflow for cleaning and merging cryptocurrency, macroeconomic, and sentiment signals to forecast next-day price movements.
-The pipeline now supports live OHLCV ingestion from FreeCryptoAPI (using environment variables for secrets) and still offers a synthetic mode for offline exploration.
+The pipeline now supports live OHLCV ingestion from CoinGecko (using environment variables for secrets) and still offers a synthetic mode for offline exploration.

 ## Features